A North Carolina farmer increasing his crop yield while using less conventional fertilizer.

 But our sustainability report is more than a collection of anecdotes and a sampling of “best practices.”
 What I see, as Domtar’s chief executive, is evidence of a culture in which the benefit of connecting our business strategy to sustainability principles is instinctively understood.
 Our Board of Directors has made sustainability a central component of our corporate governance by establishing a permanent committee that routinely reviews and guides the development and execution of our sustainability agenda.

 Indeed, we have determined that our current competitive advantage will be enhanced by accelerating our greenhouse gas reduction efforts.
-Having already reduced these emissions nine percent from 2010 levels, we are now striving for the efficiency benefits that would be realized from a 15 percent reduction by 2020.
+We have already reduced these emissions 15 percent from 2010 levels, meeting our 2020 target ahead of schedule.

 We are similarly determined to lower our capital and operating costs, not to mention environmental risk, by reducing the amount of material that we send to landfills by 40 percent.
 We are also equipping ourselves to make better water management decisions by examining the full cost of our water use, recognizing that the majority of this cost is from pumping, treating and heating the resource.